 - Chronic sickness (due to a weakened immune system)

 - Increased risk for injury

-Eating too few meals and snacks, alongside inadequate hydration, are also a common cause of fatigue.
-You may need to assess whether or not you’re meeting your body’s caloric needs and without obsessing, utilize gentle nutrition to optimize your food choices.
+- Am I eating and hydrating adequately?
+Eating too few meals and snacks, alongside not drinking enough, can drive feelings of fatigue.
+You may need to assess whether or not you’re meeting your body’s caloric needs— working alongside a dietitian is encouraged.
+Gentle nutrition can also be used to help optimize your food choices to support energy regulation.
 Here is a list of resources that can help: